killerdolp/2D-report-ALGO/Report.md

 ```

-This are the 2 types of rotations.
+These are the 2 types of rotations.
-- The left rotation helps to balance right heavy tree by shifting the node down and bring the right child of the node up
+- The left rotation helps to balance the right-heavy tree by shifting the node down and bringing the right child of the node up
-- The right rotation helps to balance left heavy trees by shifting the node down and bring the left child up of the node.
+- The right rotation helps to balance the left-heavy trees by shifting the node down and bringing the left child of the node up.

 <div align="center">
     <img src="rotateleft.jpg" alt="Image 1" width="35%">